PraneethSaiV/Electricity-Demand-Variability-due-to-Climatic-Factors/README.md

 # Data-Analytics
-This stores all the major Data Analytics projects I have worked on.
+This stores the major Data Analytics projects I have worked on.